josephsmi2013/TemplateWPFApp/README.md

 * Run the solution, navigate to [AppURL:port]/swagger
 * Retrieve a token from the Auth section in order to test AuthTokenOperation.cs
 * Use the token in any API call to test the AuthOperationFilter.cs
-* Remember the syntax is “Bearer ” [token]
+* Remember the syntax is “Bearer ” + [Authtoken]
+* Check In changes using Team Explorer (instructions above)

 # Create Database
 # Purpose
 Add a DB project to the solution for storing custom data in our application
 # Steps
-* Right click Solution and choose Add  Add New Project
+* Right click Solution and choose Add --> Add New Project
 * Search for “SQL Server database project”
 * Name the database project
 * Add new root folder “dbo” (schema name) to the Database project